8919623600/manu_terraform/README.md

 ## how to pass data from one module to another (follow the steps below )
 ## task is from security group module get the sg id and attach it with the ec2 instance which is in different module

-- on sg module take the output
+- on sg module get the output
 - on root module on main file inside ec2 block declare that output
 - then on ec2 module declare a empty variable and pass that variable on sg id

 ## dynamic blocks